Dmbob/plex-oauth/README.md

     console.log(hostedUILink); // UI URL used to log into Plex

     /*
+    * You can now navigate the user's browser to the 'hostedUILink'.
+This will include the forward URL
+    * for your application, so when they have finished signing into Plex, they will be redirected back
-    * After requesting the hosted UI URL, you use it to open a page in the user's
+    * to the specified URL.
+From there, you just need to perform a query to check for the auth token.
-    * browser, so they can sign into Plex.
-While this is happening, you can start
-    * polling Plex for the auth token using the function below.
-This will all depend
-    * on how long it takes the user to put in their information and login, so you may
-    * need to adjust the request delay and request amount to what you think is enough
-    * time.
+    * (See Below)
     */

-   // Check for the auth token every 2 seconds up to 10 times plexOauth.checkForAuthToken(pinId, 2000, 10).then(authToken => {
+   // Check for the auth token, once returning to the application plexOauth.checkForAuthToken(pinId).then(authToken => {
        console.log(authToken); // Returns the auth token if set, otherwise returns null

        // An auth token will only be null if the user never signs into the hosted UI, or you stop checking for a new one before they can log in